hiterzhang/Zehua-Zhang-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a second-year Master’s student at the School of Remote Sensing and Information Engineering, Wuhan University, under the supervision of Prof. [Jiayuan Li](https://ljy-rs.github.io/web/).
-My research focuses on key challenges in robotics, including SLAM, 3D reconstruction, pose estimation, and point cloud registration, with a particular emphasis on their applications in mixed reality and robotics.
+My research focuses on key challenges in robotics, including SLAM, 3D reconstruction, pose estimation, and point cloud registration, with a particular emphasis on their applications in robotics.

 I am always open to collaboration and discussion in these areas, so please don’t hesitate to [contact me](mailto:shaochengyan@whu.edu.cn) if you are interested.